nausheenhusain/syracuse_data_talk/README.md

 13. What we could do from here is just chart these numbers and with some explanatory text, that would be publishable.
 But, I want us to consider one more aspect of this situation.

-14. In our repo, download the file called 'UN_refugees_Admissions.xlsx' and take a look at the PDF here: https://data2.unhcr.org/en/documents/details/50123.
+14. In our repo, download the file called 'UN_refugees_Admissions.xlsx' and take a look at [the PDF here](https://data2.unhcr.org/en/documents/details/50123).
 Chris' story mentions that "vast numbers [of the Karen people] remain in refugee camps in Thailand" -- I wanted to see if we could consider this in our numbers too.
 Luckily, the UN provides (some) data.

 ***Don't forget that documents are/have data, too!***